csga31971/csga-bot/README.md

 `gradlew dist`

-This will create a runnable JAR file located in the `build/libs/ folder`.
+This will create a runnable JAR file located in the `build/libs/` folder.
 It contains all necessary code and can be run either by double clicking or on the command line via `java -jar jar-file-name.jar`.
 Your audience must have a JVM installed for this to work.
 The JAR will work on Windows, Linux and Mac OS X!